google/santa/docs/deployment/file-access-auth.md

 | /tmp/foo.txt.tmp | `RULE_1`     | Matches prefix, more specific than `RULE_3`, literal match doesn't apply |
 | /foo             | N/A          | No rules match operations on this path |

-If a configuration contains multiple rules with duplicate configured paths, only one rule will be applied to the path.
+> **IMPORTANT:** If a configuration contains multiple rules with duplicate configured paths, only one rule will be applied to the path.
 It is undefined which configured rule will be used.
 Administrators should take care not to define configurations that may have duplicate paths.

 ### Path Globs

 Configured path globs represent a point in time.
 That is, path globs are expanded when a configuration is applied to generate the set of monitored paths.
-Currently, this is not a "live" representation of the filesystem.
+This is not a "live" representation of the filesystem.
 For instance, if a new file or directory is added that would match a glob after the configuration is applied, it is not immediately monitored.

 Within the main Santa configuration, the `FileAccessPolicyUpdateIntervalSec` key controls how often any changes to the configuration are applied as well as re-evaluating configured path globs to match the current state of the filesystem.